RLOpenCatalyst/catdocs/Catalyst/source/bots.rst

 These BOTs are used to provide following services:

-* Active Directory: We can create user, delete user and reset password using Task type BOTs
+* Active Directory: We can create user, delete user and reset password using Run type BOTs

-* OpenDJ LDAP: We can create user, delete user and reset password using Task type BOTs
+* OpenDJ LDAP: We can create user, delete user and reset password using Run type BOTs

 * Monitoring: We can use sensue to monitor any service using check BOTs

-* Application Deployment: We can deploy new application on any machine using Task BOTs
+* Application Deployment: We can deploy new application on any machine using Run BOTs

 * Service Management: We can start, stop, restart service using check BOTs